How to Deal With Gaslighting

 Remember: You are not the crazy one.
 You are not the wrong one.
 You are not the abuser, or the cruel one.
 You are not too sensitive.
 You are not uncaring or abusive just because you are a human being who makes mistakes and has feelings.
 Remind yourself that your perception has always been fine until now.
 Remind yourself that no one but the narcissist accuses you of these supposed perception problems.
 Remind yourself that no one but the narcissist accuses you of being a liar or an abuser or too sensitive... whatever the narcissist is trying to convince you of, remind yourself that no one but the narcissist sees it.
 Most importantly: don't lose sight of who you are.
 You know who you are.
 Don't let the narcissist take that away from you.

-Narcissists such as Borderline, Histrionic, Narcissistic and Antisocial Personality-Disordered people are willing to sacrifice anybody for their own wants and needs.
-These wants and needs may fluctuate depending on what personality disorder the person has, but the end result is the same: they will sacrifice you in order to achieve these things.
+Narcissists are willing to sacrifice anybody for their own wants and needs.
 Narcissists want you to set yourself on fire to keep them warm.
 You say, "I'm dying!
 I'm burning to death!" and they say, "Well, I'm cold.
 Why don't you care that I'm cold?
 You selfish evil person, how can you be so heartless?"
 Your suffering is not important to them and in some cases, it's actually the icing on the cake.
-All narcissists - regardless of which personality disorder they are afflicted with - have a cruel, envious core in their personality.
+All narcissists have a cruel, envious core in their personality.
 They are jealous, they are hurting and they want to destroy things they are jealous of, so there are times that being cruel brings them pleasure.
-If you have ever dealt with a narcissist, you probably know exactly what I'm talking about.
-You can see it in their face.
+If you have ever dealt with a narcissist, you probably know that.
+There are times you can see it in their face.

 A narcissist who feels safe can be a dangerous narcissist; they may then feel there is no reason not to do terrible things because they are safe in the idea that you will never leave.
 Unfortunately, it is a trap that many people fall into, because when a non-personality disordered person is in a relationship, if our partner is not happy and they say it is because of something we are doing (or not doing) we tend to believe them.
 Why would they say it if it wasn't true?
 The sad truth is that narcissists need too much.
 They need more and want more than anyone can possibly give them.
 They are unreasonable, unrealistic and they don't understand give and take.
 They truly believe that they should be given everything, and any insinuation that they should give is perceived as blasphemy.
 Respect?
 Consideration?
 Compromise?
 These are not words narcissists understand as applying to other people.
 If they have to destroy your perception of yourself or your very reality in order to get what they want, they have no problem with that.